Krushna-Prasad-Sahoo/test-android/README.md

 1. In this [video](https://youtu.be/a5tc0QALO-w?si=RryqSbnDHBWFzxCh) I received an idea (or better to say an assignment) to try and implement it.
 It uses all the concepts learned till now, incluing buttons, multiple views, explicit & implicit intents and to make the app little interactive.
 Need to find few things by own.
 Let's see when I can try it.
 2. I am planning to add Implicit Intent concept in my previous project i.e `Place Sage` -> a simple button to call or send a mail kind of thing.
+3. I did that yesterday (13th Nov) - button added, logic added, but sadly it not working.
+App is crashing upon pressing the call button.
+I am sad.

 ---
 Day 15 (5th November 2023)